-Humboldt Perspectives Study Abroad offers visiting undergraduate students from across the globe the opportunity to complete a study period abroad of three months at Humboldt-Universität.
-Students can choose to study in Berlin in fall (September until December) or spring (February until May).
+Humboldt Perspectives Study Abroad offers visiting undergraduate students from across the globe the opportunity to complete a study period of three months at Humboldt-Universität.
+Students can choose to study in Berlin in the fall (September to December) or spring (February to May).

-This program consists of academic courses as well as accompanying intercultural training, German courses, and excursions in the city of Berlin.
+The program consists of academic courses as well as accompanying intercultural training, German courses, and excursions in Berlin.

 Eligibility and application procedures of the programs.